popeadam/Kometa/docs/defaults/people.md

 ## Poster Styles

-This Default can use the `style` template variable to easily change the posters styles.
+This Default can use the `style` Template Variable to easily change the posters styles.

 === "Black & White Style (Default)"